djalmaaraujo/lg/README.md

 ### How Sync Works

-- Every time you add or remove entries, they are automatically synced with your GitHub Gist
+- Every time you add or remove entries, they are automatically synced with your GitHub Gist in the background
+- Sync happens without blocking your commands - you can continue using the CLI even without internet
 - If you use Life Logger on multiple devices with the same GitHub account, your entries will be synchronized
 - When setting up a new device, if the Gist already contains entries, they will be imported automatically

-- Sync happens automatically in the background - no manual action required
+### Offline Support

+Life Logger works seamlessly offline:

+- All operations work locally without requiring an internet connection
+- When you're offline, changes are stored locally
+- When internet becomes available, background sync will automatically update the remote storage
+- Use `lg list --sync` to force a full sync with remote storage when you're back online

 ### Benefits of Gist Sync

 - **Backup**: Your entries are safely stored in your GitHub account
 - **Multi-device**: Access and update your logs from any device
 - **Private**: Gists are created as private by default
-- **Seamless**: Sync happens automatically whenever you add or remove entries
+- **Seamless**: Sync happens automatically in the background
+- **Offline-first**: Works without internet, syncs when connection is available

 ## Handling Special Characters